-General Properties Of Viruses Important Notes
+General Properties Of Viruses: Important Notes

-1. Features Of Virus
+1. Features Of a Virus

 - Lacks enzymes required for protein and nucleic acid synthesis